 The Authority from time to time issues notes to the Federal Home Loan Bank of Atlanta (the "FHLB") under an Advances, Specific Collateral Pledge and Security Agreement for Nonmember Mortgagees dated September 27, 1995 (the "FHLB Agreement").
 The proceeds of the notes issued to the FHLB or other qualifying assets are deposited with the FHLB and serve as collateral for the notes.
 Any such other collateral is periodically marked to market, and the Authority may be required to post additional collateral if the market value falls below thresholds specified in the FHLB Agreement.
 Each note may be redeemed at par at any time.
 The Authority has issued, and may from time to time hereafter issue, notes to the FHLB and utilize the proceeds thereof for any valid corporate purpose.
 Events of default under the FHLB Agreement include (1) any failure to pay when due the amounts owed under the notes or to perform any other obligation of the Authority under the FHLB Agreement; (2) any failure to maintain adequate qualifying collateral free of encumbrances; (3) bankruptcy and certain other acts of insolvency by the Authority; and (4) any material adverse change in the Authority's financial condition.
 In the event of any default by the Authority under the FHLB Agreement, the FHLB may demand immediate payment of any and all amounts outstanding under the notes and may take possession of and sell the collateral.
 If the collateral shall be insufficient to repay all amounts due under the FHLB Agreement, any such demand may adversely affect the financial condition of the Authority, including its ability to use General Fund and other net assets to pay Bond Amounts, to the extent that Assets and income therefrom are not sufficient to pay such Bond Amounts.
-The Authority and the FHLB are no longer discussing the possibility of a new agreement to replace the FHLB Agreement.
-The Authority can give no assurance as to when or if those discussions might resume.
+The Authority is currently negotiating a new Advances and Security Agreement with FHLB under which the Authority may request advances and other credit products and arrangements (including letters of credit, guarantees, and derivative transactions) approved by FHLB for which the Authority would provide collateral, including deposits, federal government and agency securities, and the Authority's single-family and multi-family mortgage loans.
+The Authority can give no assurances as to whether such agreement will be executed or as to the final terms and conditions thereof.